angelajfisher/angelajfisher/README.md

 - I'm a backend engineer with experience on the full-stack and in devops 👩‍💻
 - Working on tech that helps communities grow and people stay connected brings me joy 🤝
+- Tinkering with my home lab and finding ways to automate everything is how I spend most of my free time ⚙️
 - When I'm not at my desk, you can find me in the forest or exploring the cozy nooks and crannies of Seattle 🧋

 ---